Inductive Reasoning Tests: 6 Steps For Success (Includes Practice Test)

 2) If you’re stuck try starting at the END of the pattern

 A great way to break down a confusing sequence is to do it in reverse.
 This will often lead to an ‘eureka’ moment, allowing you to see the pattern in a fresh perspective.

 3) Stay calm

 This is easier said than done of course, but nothing will damage your performance more than losing your focus during the test.
 Inductive reasoning tests are timed and some people find this applies an element of pressure that makes it hard for them to concentrate.

-Two articles of mine that will be a big help to you here are:
+Two articles of ours that will be a big help to you here are:

 - “How To Deal With Nerves & Anxiety At Your Interview Or Assessment Centre“.